kaminiwalunj/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 ## Lab scenario

 As part of her Microsoft 365 pilot project, Holly Dickson, Adatum's new Microsoft 365 Administrator, wants to implement Privileged Identity Management (PIM) within Azure Active Directory.
-PIM is an Azure AD service that enables you to manage, control, and monitor access to important resources in your organization.
+PIM is an Microsoft Entra service that enables you to manage, control, and monitor access to important resources in your organization.
 These resources include not only Azure, but other Microsoft Online Services, such as Microsoft 365 and Microsoft Intune.

 One of Adatum's pain points in its existing system is that it has far too many users who have been assigned administrator roles.
 This has caused concern among management, who recognize this situation as an existential threat to Adatum's data security.
 They feel that too many people were originally assigned admin roles that shouldn't have been, and as such, these users have access to secure information and resources that could potentially compromise the organization.